 The "Roseville Creek Awareness Map" and the "Roseville Creek Stewardship Resource Guide" were updated to conform to City's outreach standards during the 2005-2006 reporting period.
-Seventeen hundred and fifty of the "Roseville Creek Awareness Map" and five hundred of the "Roseville Creek Stewardship Resource Guides" were printed.
+Seventeen hundred and fifty of the "Roseville Creek Awareness Maps" and five hundred of the "Roseville Creek Stewardship Resource Guides" were printed.
 The Creek Awareness Map is designed to be a wall poster and a brochure.
 The Stewardship Resource Guide is designed to be a tri-fold.
 Both discuss the City's Stormwater Management Program and its implications to activities in the residential community.
-In addition, the City's newly created Open Space Division created an Open Space brochure.
+The City's Open Space Division created a brochure in last year's permit reporting period.
 This Division lies within the City's Parks Department and is responsible for managing the City's 4,000 acres of open space.
 Much of this land lies immediately adjacent to the City's creeks.
 The Open Space brochure was intended for distribution to the landowners immediately adjacent to the open space.
 The Stormwater Management Program contributed to this brochure with tips regarding the proper management of non-stormwater discharges.
-See appendix for:

-Roseville Creek Awareness Map

-Date: 7/1/2003 Responsible Party: Brian Castelluccio, Open Space Manager

-PO-1.e: Expand the City Stormwater Web Page
+Date: 7/1/2003 Responsible Party: Brian Castelluccio, Open Space Manager PO-1.e: Expand the City Stormwater Web Page Ongoing:

-Ongoing:

 The City's Stormwater website is updated periodically to provide both the residential and business communities with the most recent information on the City's Stormwater Management Program.
-During this permit term, the new links for volunteer information were added to the Public Involvement Opportunities section.
-Links to the newly developed Industrial/Commercial BMP fact sheets were added to the Essential Business Tips section during this reporting period.
-The Up-coming Events and Workshops section was also up-dated with the program's schedule of outreach events.
-Public Work's also up-dated their stormwater webpage with information pertaining to the Construction Stormwater Runoff Program and the New Development & Redevelopment Program.
+During this permit term, new links for volunteer sign-up information and maps of the newly developed "Adopt-a-Creek" program were added to the Public Involvement Opportunities section.
+The Upcoming Events and Workshops section was also updated with the program's schedule of outreach events.
+Public Works also up-dated their section of the stormwater webpage with information pertaining to the Construction Stormwater Runoff Program and the New Development & Redevelopment Program.
 The new information included the proposed Stormwater Ordinance changes for the Stormwater Quality Maintenance Program.
-See appendix for: Website Up-Dates Date: 7/1/2003 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer PO-1.f: Implement Storm Drain Labeling Program Ongoing:
+Appendix: Screen shot of Adopt-a-Creek page Date: 7/1/2003 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer PO-1.f: Implement Storm Drain Labeling Program Ongoing: